TillMacher/apscale_nanopore/README.md

 ### 3) Live raw-data processing of non-demultiplexed data

 * Output your non-demultiplexed .fastq(.gz) files to the "1_raw_data/data" folder during sequencing.
+* Apscale-nanopore will automatically scan the folder for incoming files and automatically process them.
+* Press Ctrl+C to interupt the live-calling.

 `apscale_nanopore run -p PATH/TO/PROJECT -l`